dalejohgi/AirBnB_clone/README.md

 ## Usage:

-In order to initialize the `./console` type:
+To initialize the `./console` type:
 ```
 $ ./console.py
 (hbnb)